septum-sacrament-consult-wow/meta-abaco-distro/README.md

 uImage-sbc314-t1042.bin
 uImage-sbc314-t1042.dtb
 ```
-Boot your target into u-boot (this should be factory installed.
+Boot your target into u-boot (this should be factory installed).

 Flash the images into RAM, example below is for the SBC314
 ```